01 Dec '15

 I had already surrendered all my drachmas to Caesar, as it were.

 I nodded.
-I grinned, and dropped all hope of renewing my Indo visa till the race to get a passport was done.
+I grinned.
+And dropped all hope of working with the Indonesians till the race to get a new passport was done.

 Putu was sucking on a cigarette in the parking lot.